Ruuucker/Ruuucker.github.io/index.md

 # $ cat about.txt
 {:id="about"}

-Hi, I am an information security researcher.
+Hi, I do some security.
 Here is collected and structured useful information for common use and education.

 Welcome and let's hack all the things :)